btisystems/resource-adapter-training/README.md

        resource-adapter-X.x/target/lib/

-Run the install-to-project-repo.py file, this will take the jars and install in a local directory repository and provide the maven dependencies to include in your pom.xml.
+Run this [install-to-project-repo.py](./install-to-project-repo.py) file, this will take the jars and install in a local directory repository and provide the maven dependencies to include in your pom.xml.
 These get written to a file here [${basedir}/repo/dependencies.txt](./repo/dependencies.txt) for your convenience.